XronosSchedulingLtd/scheduleradmindocs/osupgrade.rst

 replacement, but initial testing quickly threw up a number of incompatible changes which mean that it isn't.

-To keep Scheduler running properly, you need to keep MySql on your system, and the following instructions tell you how to do this.
+To keep Scheduler running properly you need to keep MySql on your system, and the following instructions tell you how to do this.

 Between Debian 8 and Debian 9 there was also a slight change to how